Book Production

 It has been proven that purchasing behavior is driven by emotions, which account for almost 95% of our decisions.
 This means you should appeal to the reader's needs and emotions.

-You should look for authors you feel you have a special connection to, but in practical terms, authors should look for those whose writing is similar in theme or approach.
+You should look for authors you feel you have a special connection with, but in practical terms, authors should look for those whose writing is similar in theme or approach.

-As an author, you may personally know the writer you are asking to write a endorsement for your book.
+As an author, you may personally know the writer you are asking to write an endorsement for your book.
 This situation is ideal, as it makes promoting your book more natural.

 But if you don’t know the author personally, here’s what you can do: